 There will be more festivities in the town centre before Christmas, with an open-air bandstand featuring many accomplished local musicians each Saturday.
 Shetland has some interesting Yule traditions and you can read more about them in our article on Shetland Christmas Past.

 If Shetland sounds like a place that you'd like to live, we'd love to hear from you.
 There's a huge amount of information available elsewhere on this site, covering every aspect of life in the islands and introducing you to people who've made the move.
 We always recommend that you should make a couple of visits, at different times of year, before committing yourself, and everything you need to know about planning your trip is available on our companion website.
 My colleague Abby writes an inspiring monthly roundup that's packed with ideas and her other newsletter, which is all about Shetland's lively creative scene, is also just out and is a great read, too.
-Lastly, our latest quarterly online magazine, 60 North, is available and has an interesting selection of articles.

 Wherever you are, and whatever you may be doing over the festive season, all of us at Promote Shetland send our very best wishes for Christmas and the New Year.